tybens/communal-youtube-website/README.md

 # [Communal Youtube Website](https://communalyoutube.com)

-> This is the front-end website design for the project of a communal youtube channel.
+> This is the front-end website design to support the communal youtube channel.

 ## the idea:
 Allow any user to anonymously contribute to the same youtube channel... communally.